 The Science of Vehicle Crashworthiness

 Vehicle crashworthiness is the science of focusing on protecting occupants involved in frontal, side, rear and rollover accident events through the utilization of various safety systems and safety principles.
+These include:

 Crashworthiness safety systems must work together to provide adequate occupant protection throughout an entire accident.
 These safety systems are akin to safety links in a chain.
 If one link fails, then the safety chain has failed.

 Crashworthiness safety systems do not prevent accidents from occurring.
 Instead, they prevent and minimize the risks of serious injury or death once an accident has occurred.
 If all accidents could be eliminated, there would be no need for safety systems that help prevent or minimize injuries after an accident has happened.
 Hence, there is a distinction between the cause of an accident versus the cause of an injury.
 Whether a vehicle was designed with features to ensure the safety of its occupants in a foreseeable accident requires an investigation of the vehicles’ crashworthiness.

 As seen in the illustration above, the occupant area is surrounded by the highest strength steels to prevent intrusion into the occupant space.
 Lower strength steels are used in front of and behind to collapse, dissipating collision energy to lower the forces that occupants are subjected to.
 As important as the material selection is the shape and formations imparted into the material during the shaping process.
 The picture above is a front frame rail tip on a newer light truck.
 The shape may seem arbitrary to the untrained eye, but the “rippled” area is a crush initiation zone.
 The formations in the metal create a weaker area than the straight rails; when a longitudinal load is applied to the rail, such as in an impact, the rail will collapse in this area first.
 These crush initiating zones are carefully implemented, checked virtually with FEA, and verified through crash testing of physical properties.